-Make your way from the idyllic town of Westport in County Mayo along the edge of the otherworldly Clew Bay and across to Achill Island on the 42km long Great Western Greenway.
+Make your way from the idyllic town of Westport in County Mayo along the edge of the otherworldly Clew Bay, across to Acaill (Achill Island) and finish in Cashel on the 49km long Great Western Greenway.

 Follow the trail along the old railway with Croagh Patrick standing tall in the background and finish off your day with a dip in the turquoise waters of Keem Bay.
 Ride the greenway back to Westport afterwards or let your bike hire company pick you up from your endpoint.